owncloud/ocis/docs/eos.md

 ## Current status

 Using ocis and eos it is possible today to manage folders.
 Sharing is [heavily](https://github.com/cs3org/reva/pull/523) [under](https://github.com/cs3org/reva/pull/585) [development](https://github.com/cs3org/reva/pull/482).
-FIle up and download needs proper configuration of the dataprovider to also use eos.
+File up and download needs proper configuration of the dataprovider to also use eos.

 ## How to do it